This chapter addresses the following Geriatric Fellowship Curriculum Milestone: #9

 As will be discussed multiple times in this chapter, most of the therapies available for younger patients are safe and appropriate for use in the geriatric population.
 However, older patients with advanced pancreatic, liver, or biliary disease may not be eligible for curative treatments in some circumstances.
 For example, due to comorbid disease, few patients over 70 years of age meet entry criteria for liver transplantation.
 Similarly, geriatric patients with newly diagnosed neoplasms of the pancreas or hepatobiliary system may not tolerate the extensive surgery that may be appropriate in a younger patient.
 Palliative care for patients with advanced pancreatic and hepatobiliary disease has become a well-recognized subspecialty and provides valuable therapies and counseling to alleviate suffering near the end of life.

 For a number of years, liver volume was thought to decrease with age.
-More recently, it was determined that liver volume remains unchanged over ...
+More recently, it was determined that liver volume remains unchanged ...